novafacile/novagallery/README.md

 * Supported images: JPEG & PNG
 * At the first time an album is opened, the thumbnails are generated.
 This may take a little time.
 After that the cached images are used for each visit.
 * If you don't use an apache2 web server with .htaccess support (e.g. nginx), you have to set the required rewrite rules from the .htaccess file at the webserver config

+## Troubleshooting

+* If thumbnails and images are not generated, in most cases it's missing mod_rewrite or htacces support

 ## Support